Where's the Art?

 Waugh’s work may be seen in the New York Museum of Modern Art, the Victoria and Albert Museum in London, and the Toledo Museum of Art.
-In addition, to art for the E. Barrett Prettyman Federal Courthouse, Waugh’s has other federal commissions in the District of Columbia.
-They include sculptures at the Federal Trade Commission Building, the Department of Justice Building, the Mellon Memorial Fountain, the U.S. Post Office Building, the Ariel Rios Federal Building (now William J. Clinton Federal Building) and the National Archives Building.
+In addition his commission at the E. Barrett Prettyman Federal Courthouse, Waugh completed other federal projects in the District of Columbia.
+These include a pair of eagles at the Federal Trade Commission Building, the Mellon Memorial Fountain, an aluminum sculpture at the Ariel Rios Federal Building (now William J. Clinton Federal Building) and bas reliefs at the National Archives Building.

 Edwin C. Rust